clab/fast_align/README.md

     ./fast_align -i text.fr-en -d -o -v -r > reverse.align

-Using other tools, forward and reverse alignments can be *symmetrized* into a single alignment using intersection or union operations, as well as a variety of more heuristic criteria.
+Using other tools, forward and reverse alignments can be *symmetrized* into a single alignment using intersection or union operations, as well as with a variety of more heuristic criteria.

 ## Output